Visit Andalucia Logo

 Free Areas in the Alhambra

-Parts of the Alhambra complex are free admission.
-Once through the Puerta de la Justica you will be able to visit the Carlos V Palace and the Alhambra Museum.
+Once through Puerta de la Justicia, you can visit the Carlos V Palace and the Alhambra Museum.
 You can then walk through the Medina as far as the branch road that takes you to the Generalife.

 Rising above the modern lower town, the Alhambra and the Albaycín, situated on two adjacent hills, form the medieval part of Granada.
 To the east of the Alhambra fortress and residence are the magnificent gardens of the Generalife, the former rural residence of the emirs who ruled this part of Spain in the 13th and 14th centuries.
 The residential district of the Albaycín is a rich repository of Moorish vernacular architecture, into which the traditional Andalusian architecture blends harmoniously.